Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators

 In this section, we numerically and analytically study the dynamical behavior of two coupled horizontal Rijke tube oscillators [see Fig.~\ref{fig:1}], and compare this behavior with that of an isolated oscillator.

-We first consider the case when both the Rijke tubes are identical.
-Therefore, both the Rijke tubes have the same length, i.e., $l_B=l_A=l$.
-Since the Rijke tubes are open at both ends, the total pressures ($p_{tot}$) at the boundaries is equal to the ambient pressure ($p_{amb}$).
-Thus, the acoustic pressure fluctuations, $p = p_{tot} - p_{amb}$, at the boundaries are zero.
-Hence, we impose the boundary conditions as $p(0,t)=p(1,t)=0$ in the model.
-We couple the thermoacoustic oscillators by incorporating a diffusive time-delay coupling term in Eq.~(\ref{eq:4}), as shown below \cite{thomas2018effect}:

-Here, the superscripts “A” and “B” denote the oscillators A and B, respectively. $K_{\tau c}$ is the coupling strength, while $\tau_c$ is the coupling delay.
-The initial conditions of oscillators A and B are prescribed to be unequal to differentiate between the two identical oscillators so as to obtain in-phase and anti-phase synchronization in the coupled system.
-We investigate next how delay coupling influences the inherent bifurcations present in a Rijke tube oscillator.
+We first consider the case when both the Rijke tubes are identical, i.e., $l_B=l_A=l$ and so $r=1$.
+In contrast to the study by Thomas \textit{et al.} \cite{thomas2018effect}, in the present study, we set unequal initial conditions in oscillators A and B to differentiate between the two identical oscillators.
+This, in turn, helps us obtain the distinct states of in-phase and anti-phase synchronization in the coupled Rijke tube oscillators, which is otherwise not possible to obtain.
+We now investigate how delay coupling influences the inherent bifurcations present in a Rijke tube oscillator.